Maksimov-Dmitry/Qdrant_task/reports/REPORT.md

 ![image2text](plots/bad_2.png)
 ![image2text](plots/bad_3.png)

-Here we can see that we have some problems with the labels.
-This is because the images are correct based on the input, from my point of view, however, the ground truth image wasn't retrieved.
+We observe some issues with the labels.
+While the images seem correct based on the input from my perspective, the ground truth image was not successfully retrieved.

 ## Next Steps
 - **Create a more reliable dataset**